ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

    Use the ``--docker-no-pull`` option to avoid pulling the latest container image.
 This is required when using custom local images that are not available for download.

-Run as follows for all POSIX platform tests executed by our CI system in a fedora34 docker container:
+Run as follows for all POSIX platform tests executed by our CI system in a Fedora 34 Docker container:

 .. code-block:: shell-session